MPDzDev/FishTankTracker/README.md

 ## Workflow with Codex/ChatGPT

 - Keep `aquatrack.json` as the single source of truth.
-- When you log something new (e.g., “add 24.5 °C, pH 7.2, 2025-10-06”), Codex/ChatGPT can rewrite the JSON with the new entry.
+- When you log something new (e.g., "add 24.5 C, pH 7.2, 2025-10-06"), Codex/ChatGPT can rewrite the JSON with the new entry.
 - Commit and push the updated JSON to GitHub.
-- Reload the page—new data appears instantly.
+- Reload the page; new data appears instantly.
+- Keep the `DEFAULT_DATA` sample in `aquatrack.js` minimal so future updates only adjust a small fallback, not the full production log.

 ---